Black Skin, White Masks

 Black Skin, White Masks (Peau noire, masques blancs) is a 1952 book by philosopher-psychiatrist Frantz Fanon.
 The book is written in the style of autoethnography, with Fanon sharing his own experiences while presenting a historical critique of the effects of racism and dehumanization, inherent in situations of colonial domination, on the human psyche.

-The violent overtones in Fanon can be broken down into two categories: The violence of the colonizer through annihilation of body, psyche, culture, along with the demarcation of space.
-And secondly the violence of the colonized as an attempt to retrieve dignity, sense of self, and history through anti-colonial struggle.
+The violent overtones in Fanon can be broken down into two categories: The violence of the colonizer through annihilation of body, psyche, culture, along with the demarcation of space, and secondly, the violence of the colonized as an attempt to retrieve dignity, sense of self, and history through anti-colonial struggle.

 Summary

 Black Skin, White Masks applies a historical critique on the complex ways in which identity, particularly Blackness, is constructed and produced.
-Fanon confronts complex formations of colonized psychic constructions of Blackness in the book.
+Fanon confronts complex formations of colonized psychic constructions of Blackness.
 He applies psychoanalysis to explain the feelings of dependency and inadequacy that black people experience.
-Fanon paints the perception of white people as having a deep-seated fear of educated blacks.
-He explains, no matter how assimilated a black person may become, whites will always exercise a sense of 'inferiority.'
-This way of thinking was designed to keep 'Blacks' stuck in a "inferior status within a colonial order."
+Fanon portrays white people as having a deep-seated fear of educated blacks.
+He argues that, no matter how assimilated to white norms a black person may become, whites will always exercise a sense of 'inferiority.'
+This way of thinking was designed to keep 'Blacks' stuck in an "inferior status within a colonial order."
 The divided self-perception of a Black Subject who has lost his native cultural origin, and embraced the culture of the Mother Country, produces an inferior sense of self in the "Black Man."
-They will try to appropriate and imitate the culture of the colonizer where such behavior is more readily evident in upwardly mobile and educated Black people who can afford to acquire status symbols within the world of the colonial ecumene, such as an education abroad and mastery of the language of the colonizer, the white masks.
+The Black Man will try to appropriate and imitate the culture of the colonizer—donning the "white masks" of the book's title.
+Such behavior is more readily evident in upwardly mobile and educated Black people who can afford to acquire status symbols within the world of the colonial ecumene, such as an education abroad and mastery of the language of the colonizer.